alexshd/practical-go/README.md

 ArdanLabs ∴  2025 <br />

+This repo contains the material for the "Practical Go Foundations" class.
+The code & links are synced with the [online class](for Developers).

+This is an assorted collection of exercises for teaching, not a real Go project.

+## Setting Up

+We highly recommend that you set up a local working environment and follow along with the videos.
+To setup a local environment install the following:
+- The Go SDK either from your package manager (`brew`, `apt`, `choco` ...) or from [here](https://go.dev/dl/)
+- `git`
+- And IDE such as [VSCode](https://code.visualstudio.com/) with [the Go extension](https://marketplace.visualstudio.com/items?itemName=golang.Go) or [GoLand](https://www.jetbrains.com/go/)

+However, if you want to jump right in, you can use GitHub codespaces with the course repository.
+To start a codespaces follow these steps:

+- Click on the green "<> Code" button
+- Select the "Codespaces" tab
+- Click on the green "Create codespace on main" button

+After a while you should have a new tab with Visual Studio Code already set up.
+You can read more about codespaces [here](https://github.com/features/codespaces).

 Miki Tebeka
 <i class="far fa-envelope"></i> [miki@ardanlabs.com](mailto:miki@ardanlabs.com), <i class="fab fa-twitter"></i> [@tebeka](https://twitter.com/tebeka), <i class="fab fa-linkedin-in"></i> [mikitebeka](https://www.linkedin.com/in/mikitebeka/), <i class="fab fa-blogger-b"></i> [blog](https://www.ardanlabs.com/blog/), <i class="fa-brands fa-medium"></i>[medium](https://medium.com/@tebeka).